 I really hope this article has given you something to think about when it comes to how you are working on your blog and gives you more clarity on what you need to do to achieve your goals.

-I highly recommend you consider joining Build Blog Freedom to be guided through this process.
+I highly recommend you consider joining SEO and Affiliate Marketing Freedom to be guided through this process.
 You really don’t have to work it out alone.

 Regardless, I’d love to hear your thoughts on my three stages either in the comments below or in my Facebook group (join here!).